oci-landing-zones/oci-cis-landingzone-quickstart/README.md

 The Landing Zone template deploys a standard three-tier web architecture using a single VCN with multiple compartments to segregate access to various resources.
 The template configures the OCI tenancy to meet CIS OCI Foundations Benchmark settings related to:

-- IAM
+- IAM (Identity & Access Management)
 - Networking
+- Keys
+- Cloud Guard
+- Logging
+- Events
-- Monitoring
+- Notifications
 - Object Storage

-The resources are provisioned using a single user account with broad tenancy administration privileges.

  ## Architecture
- The Landing Zone template creates a three-tier web architecture in a single VCN.
+ The template creates a three-tier web architecture in a single VCN.
 The three tiers are divided into:

- - One (1) Public Subnet (for load balancers and bastion servers)
+ - One public subnet for load balancers and bastion servers;
- - Two (2) Private Subnets (one for the application tier/servers and one for the database tier)
+ - Two private subnets: one for the application tier and one for the database tier.

- The Landing Zone template also creates four (4) compartments in the tenancy:
+ The Landing Zone template also creates four compartments in the tenancy:

- - A network compartment: A compartment for all networking resources.
+ - A network compartment: for all networking resources.
- - A security compartment: A compartment for all logging, key management, and notifications resources and services.
+ - A security compartment: for all logging, key management, and notifications resources.
- - An application development compartment: A compartment for application development related services, including compute, storage, functions, streams, Kubernetes and API Gateway.
+ - An application development compartment: for application development related services, including compute, storage, functions, streams, Kubernetes, API Gateway, etc.
- - A database compartment: A compartment for a database resources and services.
+ - A database compartment: for all database resources.

 The architecture diagram below does not show the database compartment, because no resources are initially provisioned into that compartment.
 The greyed out icons in the AppDev compartment indicate services not provisioned by this template.

+The resources are provisioned using a single user account with broad tenancy administration privileges.

 ![Architecture](images/Architecture.png)